Real-time On and Off Road GPS Tracking: Estimation

 \section{Estimation}

-Since our state, $x_i$, is a DLM conditional on a path and edge, we are able to leverage Rao-Blackwellization and provide efficient updates to hyper-parameters.
+Since our state, $x_i$, is a DLM conditional on a path and edge, we are able to use Rao-Blackwellization and sufficient statistics.
 The likelihoods and posteriors are conditionally known, and we are able to sample directly from them, so the results are perfectly adapted (\cite{pitt}, \cite{lopes}).
 This provides a setting that is well suited for estimating hyper-parameters online, even when their estimation entails sampling and not simply conjugate updates.

 Considering the defined distributions, we have a situation very reminiscent of the tracking example in \cite{Liu_SISR}, and the dynamic factor model with time-varying loadings in \cite{lopes}, which includes estimation for observation and state covariances.
 Through a similar design we attempt to relate their studied efficiencies and improvements to components of our model.
 Specifically, \cite{Liu_SISR} demonstrates improvements of mixture Kalman filter (MKF) state estimation over plain SIS or particle filters, and \cite{lopes} shows the efficiency of state-transition and variance estimation in the PL setting for a MKF.
 These results have motivated our use of MKF/PL in what follows.\\